sheagcraig/SavingThrow/README.md

 SavingThrow includes the files described in Apple's [Kbase Article](https://support.apple.com/en-us/ht203987) on removing common adware as a default.

-Adware files can be defined in two ways:
+Adware files can be defined in two ways.

-1. Plain text file with one file path per line.
+### Plain text file with one file path per line.
 - Bash file globbing characters (```*, ?```) can be used for broader searching, or searching through an arbitrary number of homes, e.g.: ```/Users/*/Library/Preferences/com.crapware.agent.plist```
 - Lines starting with # will be ignored as comments.

-2. XML files with the following structure are being developed for inclusion in an early preview build.
+### XML files with the following structure are being developed for inclusion in an early preview build.
-	- Root level tag of AdwareDefinition
+- Root level tag of AdwareDefinition.
-		- Files tag
+- Files tag.
 - One file tag per file path (including globs).

 Plans are to include extra tags to help handle more complicated Adware checking routines (see Vsearch handling in SavingThrow.py code).